 - Simply feed the ginger then the beetroot into your juicer.

-- Add the lemon juice - just squeeze the lemon separetely or remove its rind and pass it through the juicer as well.
+- Add the lemon juice - just squeeze the lemon separetely (see video) or remove its rind and pass it through the juicer as well.

 - Stir well and drink up.